Tired of cleaning up after everyone and doing all the housework? Check out these reasons you can’t keep up with cleaning your home.

-When you have sole responsibility for keeping your home clean, you’ll feel burned out.
+When you have sole responsibility of cleaning the whole house, you’ll feel burned out.
 This doesn’t mean you do everything 50/50.
-One parent might be more available than the other and have a better chance to pop clothes in the laundry.
+One parent might be more available than the other and have a better chance to pop loads in the laundry.

 But both parents should do something to contribute to your home.
 Let’s say your partner usually does the “once in a while” tasks of fixing a leaky pipe while you do daily chores.
-But how often does the pipe leak versus the dishes need cleaning?
+But how often does the pipe leak versus dirty dishes that need cleaning?